IO-Design-Team/firebase_rules/firebase_rules/README.md

 import 'package:firebase_rules/firebase.dart';
 import 'paths.dart';

 /// Match parameter functions can be split out for organization.
-These functions
+However, these
-/// can be in any file in the project.
+/// must be declared in the same file.
 Note that match functions cannot contain
 /// a body.
 List<Match> detached(
   FirestoreRoot root,